 CCMH Employee Certified as a Neonatal Nurse Practitioner

-Tracy Wasserburger, Campbell County Memorial Hospital's Maternal Child Unit Manager, has assumed a new role as a Neonatal Nurse Practitioner (NNP).
+Tracy Wasserburger, Campbell County Health's Maternal Child Unit Manager, has assumed a new role as a Neonatal Nurse Practitioner (NNP).
 Tracy managed the Maternal Child Unit for 21 years before completing her education, licensure and credentialing as a NNP.